storm-platform/storm-bundle/README.rst

 About
 =====

-Docker images ready for Storm platform clients.
+Docker images ready for the Storm platform components.